 Your garden hose is in bad shape

 Have you ever had a pinhole leak?
-A shoddy repair job could be to blame if you mended it and afterwards had a hose rupture in this region.
+A shoddy repair job could be to blame if you mended it and afterward had a hose rupture in this region.

-Garden hoses, like any other piece of equipment, are more prone to fail if they are poorly constructed.
+Garden hoses, like any other piece of equipment, are more prone to fail if poorly constructed.
 This is why investing in a good hose makes sense.

 Preventing hose damage

 Garden hoses are expensive, and no one wants to go to the hardware store again.
 You may save money on lawn care equipment and minimize mud puddles by doing your part to prevent another burst.
 So, let’s discuss how to avoid your hose from bursting again.
 These pointers may be useful: